How to Avoid Diabetes Problems

 MANAGE YOUR DIABETES

-Follow your caregiver's, nurse educator's, and dietician's instructions for managing your diabetes.
+Follow your caregiver's, nurse educator's, and dietitian's instructions for managing your diabetes.
 They will teach you the basics of diabetes care.
 They can help answer questions you may have.
 Learn about diabetes and make healthy choices regarding eating and physical activity.
 Monitor your blood glucose level regularly.
 Your caregiver will help you decide how often to check your blood glucose level depending on your treatment goals and how well you are meeting them.

 DO NOT SMOKE